How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 How many people complete the Marrakesh Marathon each year?

 Don’t be fooled by the number of entrants being bandied about.
-More than 16,000 runners from all around the world, as stated on World Marathons and Ahuto in the lead-up to the 2024 event, was nowhere near the number of people who actually attended.
-If you sum up the people attending the marathon event, the half-marathon AND the kids marathon, it still leaves you with about 7,000 runners short.
+More than 16,000 runners from all around the world, as stated on World Marathons and Ahuto in the lead-up to the 2024 event, were nowhere near the number of people who attended.
+If you sum up the people attending the marathon event, the half-marathon AND the kid’s marathon, it still leaves you with about 7,000 runners short.
 Maybe they’re also counting the supporters?
 Who knows.

-In reality, the Marrakech Marathon is a comparatively small race, with finishers hovering around the 1,000 mark.
-It’s most popular year was 2020, just before the COVID pandemic hit, and numbers seem to slowly build up again to that pre-COVID record:
+The Marrakech Marathon is a comparatively small race, with finishers hovering around the 1,000 mark.
+Its most popular year was 2020, just before the COVID pandemic hit, and numbers seem to build up again to that pre-COVID record slowly:

 YearTotalMaleFemale